 A CMP™ can come from a variety of professional backgrounds:

 - Medicaid Planning/Elder Law Attorneys

 - Nursing Home Staff, Administrators, and Social Workers

 - Financial Advisors (Insurance and Annuity Agents, Stockbrokers, Registered Investment Advisors, Certified Financial Planners®, etc.)

 - Funeral Home Directors

-Each of these professions intersects the Medicaid Planning field in some way.
-While the majority of planners come from the legal, financial and geriatric care communities, CPAs and other care professionals dealing with seniors on a regular basis are expanding their expertise to include Medicaid Planning as the need for long-term care Medicaid grows.
+Each of these professions intersects with the Medicaid Planning field in some way.
+While the majority of planners come from the legal, financial, and geriatric care communities, CPAs and other care professionals dealing with seniors on a regular basis are expanding their expertise to include Medicaid Planning as the need for long-term care Medicaid grows.
 Regardless of their background, as a CMP™ each certificant agrees to uphold the highest of ethical principles in the conduct of their performance as a Medicaid Planner.